CVE-2025-7053: Cross Site Scripting in Cockpit

 Technical Analysis

-CVE-2025-7053 is a cross-site scripting (XSS) vulnerability identified in Cockpit, a web-based server management interface widely used for administering Linux servers.
-The vulnerability affects Cockpit versions up to 2.11.3 and involves improper sanitization of user-supplied input in the /system/users/save endpoint, specifically in the 'name' and 'email' parameters.
-An attacker can craft malicious input that, when processed by the vulnerable endpoint, results in the execution of arbitrary JavaScript code in the context of the victim's browser.
-This vulnerability is remotely exploitable without authentication, requiring only user interaction, such as an administrator or user visiting a maliciously crafted page or link.
-The CVSS 4.0 base score is 5.1 (medium severity), reflecting the network attack vector, low attack complexity, no privileges required, but requiring user interaction and limited impact on confidentiality and integrity.
-The vendor has addressed the issue promptly by releasing version 2.11.4, which includes a patch (commit bdcd5e3bc651c0839c7eea807f3eb6af856dbc76) that properly sanitizes input to prevent script injection.
+CVE-2025-7053 is a cross-site scripting (XSS) vulnerability identified in Cockpit, a widely used web-based server management interface, affecting versions up to 2.11.3.
+The vulnerability arises from improper sanitization of user-supplied input in the /system/users/save endpoint, specifically in the 'name' and 'email' parameters.
+An attacker can craft malicious input that, when processed by the vulnerable endpoint, results in the injection and execution of arbitrary JavaScript code in the context of the victim's browser.
+This flaw is exploitable remotely without authentication, although it requires some level of user interaction (UI:P) to trigger the malicious payload.
+The CVSS 4.0 base score is 5.1 (medium severity), reflecting a network attack vector with low complexity, no privileges required, and limited impact on confidentiality and integrity, but some impact on availability and integrity at a low level.
+The vendor has addressed this issue promptly by releasing version 2.11.4, which patches the vulnerability.
 No known exploits are currently reported in the wild.
-Given Cockpit's role in server management, successful exploitation could allow attackers to hijack administrative sessions, steal credentials, or perform actions on behalf of the user, potentially leading to further compromise of managed systems.
+The vulnerability could be leveraged to steal session tokens, perform actions on behalf of authenticated users, or conduct phishing attacks within the Cockpit management interface.

 Potential Impact